Hunza Valley, Pakistan

 The valley is home to numerous glaciers that add to its raw, untouched beauty.

-- Batura Glacier: One of the longest glaciers outside the polar regions, stretching approximately 57 km.
+Batura Glacier: One of the longest glaciers outside the polar regions, stretching approximately 57 km.
 It offers incredible trekking opportunities alongside traditional Wakhi villages.

 Scenic Attractions in Hunza Valley

 Hunza Valley’s beauty is not limited to its mountains and glaciers.
-Several spots in the valley are worth exploring:

-You may also like to read 10 Best places to visit in Hunza Valley
+You may also like to read: 10 Best Places to Visit in Hunza Valley

 Trekking Destinations in Hunza Valley